badrlarhdir/mlops-techtest/README.md

-# ECG Model Inference System
+# ECG Model Inference System for the CPSC2019 challenge

 This project is an MLOps system designed for ECG (Electrocardiography) signal analysis, leveraging a machine learning model to predict heart rate and QRS complexes from ECG data.
 It consists of two main components: a FastAPI backend for model inference and a Streamlit frontend for interactive data visualization and analysis.